KartikJain14/tq-bot/README.md

 Then, it checks in respective category if a channel for the member's team id exists?
 If not, it creates one and initializes with the specific OC role to allow them too.
 After the channel is found / created, it as edited to also allow the current member to view and conenect to that specific channel while the defualt role (@everyone) isn't allow to view or connect.

-Featuring [WebApp](https://github.com/KartikJain14/tq-dc-bot-web) where the user is allowed to find their unique invite url.
+Featuring: [WebApp](https://github.com/KartikJain14/tq-dc-bot-web) where the user is allowed to find their unique invite url.